NAICS Classification Methodology

 - Sector → Subsector → Industry Group → NAICS Industry → National Industry

-- Hierarchy fit reduces drift and supports aggregation and benchmarking.
+- Hierarchy fit reduces drift and supports better aggregation, benchmarking, and comparability.

 Reference: Structure of NAICS Codes · NAICS Data Governance & Versioning